d1mnewz/interviews/README.md

 * What level of responsibilities will I have?

 ## General
+- Why have you left your last company for this?
+- How do you train/ramp up engineers who are new to the team?
+- Who is your ideal candidate and how can I make myself more like them?
+- Describe what Human Resources means to you.
 - Do you have shower to use at your place?
 Does anyone use it?
 - Do you have library at your place?
 Name a few books there.
 - Does project offers any business trips/onsites?